 The 2015 session of the Maryland General Assembly ended at midnight on April 13.
-During the session, 941 Senate Bills, 1,291 House Bills (a total of 2,232 bills), 6 Senate Resolutions, and 8 House Resolutions had been introduced.
+During the session, 941 Senate Bills and 1,291 House Bills for a total of 2,232 bills as well as six Senate Resolutions and eight House Resolutions had been introduced.
 Of the 652 bills that passed both houses, the following affect real property or are otherwise of interest to Maryland real estate lawyers.

-The bills marked with chapter numbers were signed into law by Governor Hogan on April 14.
+The bills marked with chapter numbers were signed into law by Governor Lawrence Hogan, Jr. on April 14.
 There are two more scheduled signing dates: April 28 and May 12.

 To view all 16 bills that were passed and the bills that did not pass, view the full article on pages 11-15 of the May 2015 issue of The Barrister, a publication of the Bar Association of Baltimore City.

 410-576-1900 • firstname.lastname@example.org